sabira-khan/personal-expense-tracker/README.md

-# Volunteer project: vu3 with simple project
+# Volunteer project: Intro to Vue3 with simple project

 simple live project to teach vue3 to beginners